 | Compounding mindshare | 365 days of compounding mindshare | Decays inside 90 days | Brief stale inside 180 days | Decays without analyst plus press anchor |

 FORKOFF runs the category narrative as a discrete 12-week activation, not a retainer.
 By application, capped at 5 engagements per quarter, selective on ICP.
-You get a 25-page positioning brief, a 12-week content factory, analyst briefings across Gartner / Forrester / IDC / vertical analysts, a tier-one earned-media wave, and a 365-day adoption-tracking ledger.
+You get a 25-page positioning brief, a 12-week content factory, analyst briefings across Gartner / Forrester / IDC / vertical analysts, a tier-one earned-media wave, and a 365-day adoption-tracking proof.
 Outcome-priced against analyst placement and language adoption rate.

 One 12-week category-creation playbook with positioning brief, content factory, analyst briefings, and earned-media wave.
 Pair with Answer Engine Optimization, Media Partnership, or Research Drop depending on the milestone.
 See the full activations catalog.